kapenike/FSDImages/README.md

 	- allow image rotation
 	- allow text to overflow when prompted and provide a new height dimension, with that allow vertical positioning, default top but allow center and bottom, update flipLayer function with new positioning possibilities
 	- ctrl + t for a new UI to control rotation and dimensions of layer object

-- variable input
-	- needs to allow window anchor selection to change specific concatted variables rather than just appending the new variable selection
-	- needs complete rewrite with new variable storage on HTMLElements using JSUI

 - P2P
 	- allow viewing of uncontrolled clients as well as allowing force disconnect of any client